On this page

 A statement of risk appetite plays pervasive and crucial role in relation to reputation, developing strategy, but also day-to-day decision making across the organisation.

 One of the mandatory requirements of the VGRMF is that your organisation defines its risk appetite.
-Your responsible body must do this with the support of the executive team and risk practitioners.
+Your responsible body should do this with the support of the executive team and risk practitioners.

-You can find out more in our topic, defining your organisation’s risk appetite.
+Find out more in our topic - Defining your organisation’s risk appetite.